-Tip: To achieve a timeless yet unfussy look chose a Black & White Beni Ourain rug instead of colored.
+Tip: To achieve a timeless yet unfussy look choose a Black & White Beni Ourain rug instead of colored.

 2. Triangle Motifs will always be classic.

 Tip: Want a room to feel lived-in and homey yet sophisticated?
-Chose fabrics that are hand block printed with a classic motif.
+Choose fabrics that are hand block printed with a classic motif.

 3. You can't go wrong when pairing Blues with Black & White.

-Tip: Chose Blue as an accent color in spaces mostly comprised of neutrals and black and white.
+Tip: Choose Blue as an accent color in spaces mostly comprised of neutrals and black and white.

 Design By: Design Shop Interiors | Photography By: Nicole Dianne